Use API Keys to Control Access in Confluent Cloud¶

 When you delete a user account or service account, all associated API keys will also be deleted.
 Any client applications using a deleted API key will lose access, which may cause an outage for your streaming application.
 Always confirm that none of the API keys owned by an account are in active use before deleting a user or service account.

-Resource-specific API keys¶
+Resource API keys¶

 Important

-Resource-specific API keys propagate quickly after creation, usually within a few minutes.
+Resource API keys propagate quickly after creation, usually within a few minutes.
 If you try to use an API key before propagation completes, authentication failures occur.
 Depending on workloads, you might need to wait a few minutes more and try again.

-Create a resource-specific API key¶
+Create a resource API key¶

 - Prerequisites